Tenderly/hardhat-tenderly/examples/contract-verification/README.md

 npx tenderly login
 ```

-It will redirect you to Tenderly dashboard, create access-token and paste it in console.
+It will redirect you to the Tenderly dashboard, where you should create an access token and paste it into the console prompt.

 # Virtual Network